andresteingress/andresteingress.github.io/_posts/2018-09-05-gradle-daemon-and-jenkins.md

 > Since Gradle 3.0, we enable Daemon by default and recommend using it for both developers' machines and Continuous Integration servers.

 As a matter of fact, as René Gröschke told us in a comment on our [latest podcast episode](https://dtr.fm/dtr164-kostenpflichtiges-java-und-gradle-plugins-entwickeln/#comments), it actually is emphazied to use the Gradle daemon _especially_ on CI servers.
-So how can this be done on Jenkins when using the Pipeline DSL Jenksfile?
+So how can this be done on Jenkins when using the [Pipeline DSL Jenksfile](https://jenkins.io/doc/book/pipeline/syntax/)?

 ### Gradle Daemon on Jenkins

 As Jenkins is our CI server of choice, we needed to find a way to spawn the Gradle daemon from our pipeline builds without the Gradle daemon getting killed after the build was done.
 As it turned out there is separate section on [spawning processes from within the build](https://wiki.jenkins.io/display/JENKINS/Spawning+processes+from+build) in the Jenkins wiki.

-In our pipeline DSL we had to set the following environment variable:
+In our [Jenkinsfile](https://jenkins.io/doc/book/pipeline/syntax/) we had to set the following environment variable:

 ```groovy
 env.JENKINS_NODE_COOKIE = 'dontKillMe' // this is necessary for the Gradle daemon to be kept alive